cmpnd-ai/dspy-cli/docs/index.md

 # dspy-cli

-**Deploy DSPy applications with ease.**
+**Scaffold and serve DSPy applications with ease.**

-dspy-cli is a command-line tool for scaffolding, serving, and deploying [DSPy](https://github.com/stanfordnlp/dspy) applications.
-It provides convention-based project structure, local development servers, and seamless deployment to production.
+dspy-cli is a command-line tool for scaffolding and serving [DSPy](https://github.com/stanfordnlp/dspy) applications.
+It provides convention-based project structure and local development servers.

 ---